devops-soko/ansible_practice/check_package_and_service/README.md

 ## Title
-Change nodes' timezone
+check package and service status

 ## Description
 There are 2 functions in this ansible role
-- change timezone
+- check if the package has been downloaded
-- debug
+- check status of service

 ## Environment